 - Have a good command of English.

-To apply please fill out this online application form: https://goo.gl/forms/JevkrFsRpHv4EgQV2.
-Applications are due by 15 December 2017 and applicants will be contacted by 11 January 2018.
-A Word copy of the form is available through for those who have problems viewing or accessing the online form.
-In recognition of project funding from Sweden, candidates from Sweden are encouraged to apply.
-APECS will coordinate the application and review process; recommendations from APECS based on the review process will be delivered for final selection to the CAFF and IASC Secretariats.
+In recognition of project funding from Sweden, candidates from Sweden were encouraged to apply.
+APECS coordinated the application and review process; recommendations from APECS based on the review process were delivered for final selection to the CAFF and IASC Secretariats.
+The 2020 applications are open unti 20 November, 2019.
+Full information is available on the APECS website.
+Here is also a direct link to the 2020 application form.

 Conservation of Arctic Flora and Fauna (CAFF)